-The Lightweight Wayland Desktop Environment (LWDE) distribution is now available, providing a pre-configured and ready-to-use desktop based on the Labwc composite server.
-The distribution is built on the Ubuntu 24.04 package base using its own repository.
-The project may be useful for enthusiasts who want to create their own environment for switching from LXDE to environments using Wayland.
+The Lightweight Wayland Desktop Environment (LWDE) distribution is now available, providing a pre-configured, ready-to-use desktop environment based on the Labwc composite server.
+The distribution is built on a package base.
+Ubuntu 24.04 using its own repository.
+The project may be useful for enthusiasts looking to create their own environment for migrating from LXDE to environments using Wayland.
 A build for the amd64 architecture (1.1 GB) is available for download.

 Assembly features: